 If you’re looking to indulge in a libation or two this year, but you don’t want to completely derail your diet, then you’re in luck.

-Ahead, we’ll give a breakdown of the 5 best beers to drink on St. Patrick’s day (or any other day) that allow you to celebrate good cheer while at the same time staying in line with your diet and physique goals.
+Ahead, we’ll give a breakdown of the best beers to drink while adhering to your healthy lifestyle that allow you to celebrate good cheer while at the same time staying in line with your diet and physique goals.

 Let’s get started!